arfenarf/GettingCleaningProject/CodeBook.md

 * Variables with "mean" in their names are averages.
 * Variables with "std" in their names are standard deviations.

-## Deriving the Data
-The *run_analysis.R* script performs the following transformations over the original data set:

-1. Loads into data tables:  activity_labels.txt, features.txt, test/X_test.txt, test/y_test.txt,
-test/subject_test.txt, train/X_train.txt, train/y_train.txt,
-train/subject_train.txt
-2. Renames columns in the data sets to assist indexing
-3. Renames columns in test_x and train_x data frames with the feature_name from features.txt
-4. Appends subject ID and Activity ID columns to test_x and train_x
-5. Merges test_x and train_x data into a single data frame
-6. Builds a vector out of the column indices for all columns whose names contain "Mean", "mean", "Std", or "std", and then adds two columns to allow for 'feature_id' and 'subject'
-7. Extracts only those columns with a matching index number in that vector
-8. Performs a left outer join with activities to bring the activity name into the table and then deletes the superfluous activity_id column
-9. Deletes temporary tables
-10. Generates a new table summarizing column values as averages, summarized by Activity and Subject.
-11. Writes a space-delimited text file called tidy_data.txt to the working directory

 ## About The Data
 A full description of the data set and the project are located here: